canonical/ubuntu-mir/README.md

 RULE:       http://reqorts.qa.ubuntu.com/reports/m-r-package-team-mapping.html
 RULE:       In that case (you are not a representative of the team who will
 RULE:       gain the long term committment to this) please ask a representative
-RULE:       of that team to comment on the bug confirming that they are ok to
+RULE:       of that team to comment on the bug acknowledging that they are ok to
 RULE:       own it.
 RULE:   - The package needs a bug subscriber before it can be promoted to main.
 RULE:     Strictly speaking that subscription can therefore wait until the